 Bluetooth is used for discovery and the initial connection.

-to see your vehicles that support it.
+Wireless CarPlay offers a convenient comfortable user experience, and we're excited to see your vehicles that support it.

 Now let's hear from Donald about the CarPlay Design Guidelines.

 Hi.
 My name is Donald, and I work on design at Apple.
 Now that you've seen how CarPlay works, let's look at some design guidelines that will help you provide the best CarPlay experience in your cars.